 For this old-fashioned but socially distant favorite, each child will need their own sack or pillowcase.
 Players stand in their sacks and jump their way to the finish line.

-These physical education activities require equipment, but you can easily set up and play them in a yard or nearby park.
+Outdoor physical education activities like sports require equipment, but you can easily set up and play them in a yard or nearby park.

 7. Solitary exercise.